marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/pointers-to-arrays-with-qualifiers-work-as-expected.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: pointers to arrays, const qualifier

 .. _pointers-to-arrays:

-.. index:: pointers to arrays

-.. index:: const qualifier

 Pointers to Arrays with Qualifiers Work as Expected
 ***************************************************